-5.6.
-Primary Windows: Editor, Mixer and Recorder
+5.7.
+Primary Windows: Editor, Mixer, Recorder and Cues

-This topic will reference the Editor, Mixer and Recorder windows.
-These are the three primary windows that are used to operate Mixbus as of Version 7.
+This topic will reference the Editor, Mixer, Recorder and Cue windows.
+These are the four primary windows that are used to operate Mixbus as of Version 8.
 You can navigate between the windows using the buttons at the top right corner of Mixbus:

-The Mixer and Editor buttons are the same as in previous versions of Mixbus.
-New in version 7 is the Recorder page which also has a dedicated button.
+The Mixer, Editor and the Record buttons and pages are the same as in previous versions of Mixbus.
+New in v8 is the Cue page which also has a dedicated button.